alnitak/flutter_soloud/README.md

 First I tried with [wasm_interop](https://pub.dev/packages/wasm_interop) plugin.
 But had errors loading and initializing the Module.

 I tried also [web_ffi](https://pub.dev/packages/web_ffi) but seems it has been discontinued because it supports the old `dart:ffi API 2.12.0` and cannot be used here.

+## TODOs

+Many things can still be done.
+For now only a small portion of the possibilities given by SoLoud have been implemented.
+Look [here](https://solhsa.com/soloud/index.html).
+- audio filters
+- 3D audio
+- fading
+- noise generation